timgluz/versioneye-core/README.md

 ./scripts/runtests_local.sh
 ```

-For that the ENV variables in the `runtests_local.sh` scrit need to be adjusted that way, that they point
+For that the ENV variables in the `runtests_local.sh` script need to be adjusted that way, that they point
 to the backend systems.